Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Duho-Choi/ProgrammingConcepts.md

 ## What is it?
 ---
-Array is an aggregation of data.
+Array is an aggregation of variables.
 It can be various types of set of data, but usually we use with same or similar type of data.

 ## Why is it important?
 ---
 Array is useful to control similar data.
-Like I said before, when using array with loops, we can easily control contents in the array.
+There's kind of lots of similar data in game (such as monsters, or bullets), but since people can't make and control all of them in game manually, so we can make similar or same data and control all of them by putting in arrays.

 ## How do we use it?
 ---
 When you need to use lots of similar data, you can put on various data on array.
-With using with loops, we could deal with
+Like I said before, when using array with loops, we can easily control contents in the array since we can access all of contents in array by simply using loops.

 ### Code Snippet
 ---